Information about what to do if you receive a warning or advisory letter from the CMA.

 Carry out a thorough review of your business practices, following our guidance and the points raised in our letter.

-For more information on competition law, and to understand how competition law protects both your business and your customers, see our ‘competing fairly in business’ advice for small businesses.
+For more information on competition law, and to understand how competition law protects both your business and your customers, see our guidance on how to comply with competition law advice for small businesses.

 Respond on time